thunderbird89/esf/stories/story-knock-knock.md

 The engine section erupted in a cascade of secondary explosions.

 > "Direct hit to main engines!"
 Engineering's voice came through, barely audible over alarms.
-"Primary drive is offline—complete power loss to propulsion.
+"Primary drive is offline - complete power loss to propulsion.
 Backup systems are... they're gone, Captain.
 Maneuvering thrusters only."

 Harrison watched as his velocity indicator dropped to zero relative to the beacon.
 The *Gallipoli* was still firing, her weapons still operational, but she couldn't maneuver.
 Couldn't evade.
 Couldn't rotate to spread damage across her shields.